JonathanStarup/doc/book/tutorial-introduction.md

-# Learn Flix
+# Tutorial: Introduction

-This is a copy of the tutorial shipped with Flix.

-You can generate this tutorial file by running `java -jar flix.jar --tutorial <file>`.
+You can generate this tutorial file by running `java -jar flix.jar --tutorial introduction`.

 ```
 //
-// Welcome to the introductory Flix Tutorial!
+// Welcome to the introduction to Flix!
 //
 // In this tutorial we will develop a simple intra-procedural dataflow analysis
 // that performs constant propagation for local variables.
 The program language